Is It Time to Adopt Legal Automation?

 But as promising as automation technology is, there is still a lot of due diligence you have to do before implementing it into your practice.

-So, let’s take a closer look at what legal automation is, how it works, and how it can benefit you as a legal professional.
+So, let’s take a closer look at what legal automation is, how it works, how it can benefit you as a legal professional, and some legal automation FAQs every professional should know.

 What Does Legal Automation Mean?